 Post Category: Monthly Reports

-The Teranet–National Bank House Price Index™ retreated 0.8% in September
+The Teranet–National Bank House Price Index™ ticked down 0.1% in February

 Post Category: News and Economic Reports